 - Test radical new designs without cutting metal.
 These might be designs you previously would not have completed because they would be too tedious or time consuming to build and test.

 SolidWorks SimulationXpress is suitable for stress analysis of simple parts, giving you the ability to simulate the effect of force or pressure loads on those parts.
 Once you have your stress results, SolidWorks SimulationXpress can generate HTML reports and create SolidWorks eDrawings files to document and communicate the results of the analysis.
-For SolidWorks users who need additional functionality, it is easy to upgrade from SolidWorks SimulationXpress to SolidWorks Simulation.
+For SolidWorks users who need additional functionality, it is easy to upgrade from SolidWorks SimulationXpress to SolidWorks Simulation Standard.

 Features and Benefits of SolidWorks SimulationXpress

 With SolidWorks SimulationXpress you can: